clj-kondo/clj-kondo/doc/dev.md

 ## Design principles

-1) Linters should be designed to work in these modes:
+1) Linters should be designed to add value in both of these modes:

    1. a single file at a time, integrated in an editor (single-file for short)
    2. an entire directory, project or classpath